-If the CAP survey reveals that some items subject to class do not comply with the Rules, e.g. in terms of coating condition, substantial corrosion or suspect areas found during the close-up survey or hot spot items arising from fatigue analysis, corrective actions are required by Tasneef in accordance with the current classification procedures.
+If the CAP survey reveals that some items subject to class do not comply with the Rules, e.g. in terms of coating condition, substantial corrosion or suspect areas found during close-up survey or hot spot items verification arising from fatigue analysis and/or areas of concern identified by strength local analysis (e.g. buckling, local yielding), corrective actions are required by Tasneef in accordance with the current classification procedures.